Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 The most important aspect of ADA practice transitions is the process of transitioning patients to a new dentist.
 While consultants can get you through everything from reviewing practice listings to identifying practice opportunities, the buyers and the sellers must work together to ensure a smooth transition for the practice's patients.

-There are several ways to approach patient notification and you will likely need to implement more than one to get your new career off to a good start and make the transition a smooth one.
+There are several ways to approach patient notification, and you will likely need to implement more than one to get your new career off to a good start and make the transition a smooth one.

 In-Person Notifications